 - Visual disturbances

-Fully recovering from a slip and fall accident can take weeks, months or even years.
-Medical professionals will design a slip and fall injury treatment plan according to individual needs.
-Depending on the injury, this may entail surgery, medications, ultrasound or electrical muscle stimulation, chiropractic care, spinal decompression therapy or rehabilitation exercises.
+Fully recovering from a slip and fall accident can take weeks, months, or even years.
+Medical professionals will design a treatment plan according to individual needs.
+Depending on the situation, this may entail medication, surgery, ultrasound or electrical muscle stimulation, chiropractic care, spinal decompression therapy, or rehabilitation exercises.